Multi-tracer beyond linear theory: The bias split and MT information

-We also show in \reffig{deltab} the result for a tracer split in {\it all bias parameters simultaneously}, denoted as $b_{\rm all}^{++-+}$.
-The four $\pm$ signs in the superscript represent the signs of $b_1$, $b_{\d^2}$, $b_{\G_2}$, $b_{\Gamma_3}$ for the $t_2$ sample, as indicated by \refeq{deltab2}.
+{So far we have only discussed MT splits in orthogonal directions in the bias parameter space, namely changing one bias parameter at a time.
+However, a realistic tracer split based on a physical motivated feature is going to generate a split in {\it all} the linear and non-linear bias parameters.
+To account for this scenario, we introduced a homogeneous tracer split in {\it all bias parameters simultaneously}, denoted in \reffig{deltab} as $b_{\rm all}^{++-+}$.} The four $\pm$ signs in the superscript represent the signs of $b_1$, $b_{\d^2}$, $b_{\G_2}$, $b_{\Gamma_3}$ for the $t_2$ sample, as indicated by \refeq{deltab2}.
 Interestingly, this split does not necessarily lead to better results compared, for example, to a split in $b_{\G_2}$, particularly for $\omega_{\rm cdm}$ and $h$.
 This suggests that the Fisher information may be more sensitive to non-trivial parameter combinations rather than the simple variation of all bias coefficients in a single direction.
-In \reffig{deltab_all} of \refapp{extraplots}, we also present results for $b_{\rm all}^{+\pm\pm\pm}$, with different sign combinations.
+In \reffig{deltab_all} of \refapp{extraplots}, we also present results for ${\Delta} b_{\rm all}^{+\pm\pm\pm}$, with different sign combinations.
 In general, we find that splitting all four bias parameters together consistently performs better than a simple split in the linear bias $b_1$.
-From here on, we show results as a function of $b_{\rm all}^{++-+}$ (hereafter referred to simply as $b_{\rm all}$), where the sign of $b_{\G_2}$ is flipped, as a proxy of a generic tracer split.
-We display in \reffig{multipoles} the monopole, quadrupole and hexadecapole spectra for the MT scenario relative to the ST case.
-The left panel shows the effects of a split in $b_1$ and the right panel illustrates the case of a split in $b_{\rm all}$, where all bias parameters are varied simultaneously by the same $\Delta b$.
-Notice that the monopoles are not exactly the same for $\Delta b = 0$ due to the $\frac{1}{2}$ factor of difference in the number density, which enters in the stochastic part.
+From here on, we show results as a function of ${\Delta} b_{\rm all}^{++-+}$ (hereafter referred to simply as $ {\Delta} b_{\rm all}$), where the sign of $b_{\G_2}$ is flipped, as a proxy of a generic tracer split.\footnote{{The optimal combination of bias parameters that maximizes the MT results is a parameter-dependent problem.
+Note that the sign convention for the bias (e.g., having a minus sign for $b_{\G_2}$) is also arbitrary, since linear combinations of operators can be taken to form a new basis.
+Also note that the definition of the operators depend on the chosen cutoff scale for the integrals, as well as on the renormalization scheme \cite{Rubira:2023vzw}.
+The optimal combination of bias parameters to maximize MT performance for a given parameter is to be explored in future work and the choice of the minus sign for $b_{\mathcal{G}_2}$ is related to the fact that it performs on average for $\omega_{\rm cdm}$ and $h$, and reasonably well for $A_s$ (see \reffig{deltab_all}).} } We display in \reffig{multipoles} the monopole, quadrupole and hexadecapole spectra for the MT scenario relative to the ST case.
+The left panel shows the effects of a split in $b_1${, for the middle panel we consider a split in $b_{\G_2}$} and the right panel illustrates the case of a split in $b_{\rm all}$, where all bias parameters are varied simultaneously by the same $\Delta b$.
+Notice that the {MT monopole is not exactly the same as the ST monopole for $\Delta b = 0$} due to the $\frac{1}{2}$ factor of difference in the number density, which enters in the stochastic part, {cf.~\refeq{PepsMT}}. {While $b_{1}$ is responsible for a major vertical shift in the spectra, the split in $b_{\G_2}$ leads to a scale-dependent feature that becomes important when analyzing the broadband spectra.
+It is also understandable that the impact of $b_{\G_2}$ is larger than a split in $b_{\d^2}$ and $b_{\Gamma_3}$.
+While the latter only starts to contribute at third order in perturbation theory, $b_{\d^2}$ has its third-order contribution, i.e.~its contraction with $\delta^{(1)}$, removed by renormalization (see Eq.~4.11 of \cite{Assassi2014}).
+Therefore, $b_{\G_2}$ is the only non-linear bias operator that contributes {\it both} at second and third order.}

 We summarize the results in \reftab{improv}, where we fixed $\Delta b = 0.6$.
 We find that a split in $b_1$ using linear only results in a $5\%$ improvement in $A_s$ with barely any gain for the other two cosmological parameters.
 On the other hand, considering a split in $b_1$ and using non-linear theory leads to improvements of $13\%$ in $\omega_{\rm cdm}$, $18\%$ in $h$ and $24\%$ in $A_s$.
 When split in the full set of bias parameters simultaneously, the improvements reach $34\%$ in $\omega_{\rm cdm}$, $38\%$ in $h$ and $56\%$ in $A_s$.
 Those values are comparable to the findings of \cite{Mergulhao:2021kip,Mergulhao:2023zso}.
 Thus, we find that selecting samples with significantly different bias parameters can considerably enhance cosmological constraints, sometimes reducing the error bars by a factor two or more.